 The amount of compensation paid to you will depend on the severity of your condition and the level of impact that the paralysis has had on your life.
 The greater the severity and the larger the area of the body that is affected, the higher your compensation award will likely be.

-Our solicitors are skilled at negotiating the highest settlement awards possible on your behalf, and we will ensure that all suffering and losses are accounted for in your award.
-This means that we will seek to recover costs of treatment, time off work, future earning potential as well as physical and emotional damage.
+Solicitors are skilled at negotiating the highest settlement awards possible on your behalf, and will ensure that all suffering and losses are accounted for in your award.
+This means that your solicitor will seek to recover costs of treatment, time off work, future earning potential as well as physical and emotional damage.

 Whether you are partially or fully paralysed, the nature of the injury may mean that you will need some level of care from a family member or a professional care worker.
-We can also help you to claim back these costs, as well as the expense of any adjustments required on your home to aid access and mobility.
+Your injury solicitor can also help you to claim back these costs, as well as the expense of any adjustments required on your home to aid access and mobility.